 Dr. Miller received special training in all these procedures at the Medical University of South Carolina, so you’re assured of excellent care!
 Plus, we offer state-of-the-art 3D CT scanning in our office to take images of your jaw and prepare for a successful oral surgery.

 We’ll thoroughly numb your mouth with local anesthesia for your oral surgical procedure.
-We use a tool called The Wand® that enables us to locate the best site for your anesthesia and use the correct amount.
+We use a computerized system called The Wand® that enables us to locate the best site for your anesthesia and use the correct amount.
 It even helps lessen residual numbness after your procedure so you won’t have problems talking, eating, and drinking.

 Plus, we offer two forms of dental sedation to relax you: laughing gas and oral sedatives.
 We’ll make sure you’re completely comfortable before any work is done.